-As a result of the Broadband Spin-Off, the September 2011 separation of Starz from Liberty, the January 2013 spin-off of Liberty from Starz, and Liberty Interactive's 2014 spin-off of Liberty TripAdvisor Holdings, Inc. ("TripCo") and 2016 split-off of Liberty Expedia Holdings, Inc. ("ExpediaCo"), most of the executive officers of Broadband also serve as executive officers of Liberty, Liberty Interactive, TripCo and ExpediaCo and there are overlapping directors.
-With the exception of Liberty Interactive's ownership of shares of our non-voting Series C common stock, none of these companies has any ownership interest in any of the others.
+As a result of the Broadband Spin-Off, other transactions between 2011 and 2016 that resulted in the separate corporate existence of Liberty, Liberty Interactive, Liberty TripAdvisor Holdings, Inc. ("TripCo") and Liberty Expedia Holdings, Inc. ("ExpediaCo"), as well as the completion of the proposed transactions (the "GCI Transactions") involving Liberty Interactive and General Communication, Inc. (to be renamed GCI Liberty), most of the executive officers of Broadband also serve or will serve as executive officers of Liberty, Liberty Interactive, TripCo, ExpediaCo and GCI Liberty and there are overlapping directors.
+With the exception of Liberty Interactive's current ownership of shares of our nonvoting Series C common stock, which we expect to be held by GCI Liberty after the completion of the GCI Transactions, none of these companies has any ownership interest in any of the others.
 Our executive officers and members of our company's board of directors have fiduciary duties to our stockholders.
-Likewise, any such persons who serve in similar capacities at Liberty, Liberty Interactive, TripCo, ExpediaCo or any other public company have fiduciary duties to that company's stockholders.
-For example, there may be the potential for a conflict of interest when our company, Liberty, Liberty Interactive, TripCo or ExpediaCo pursues acquisitions and other business opportunities that may be suitable for each of them.
+Likewise, any such persons who serve in similar capacities at Liberty, Liberty Interactive, TripCo, ExpediaCo, GCI Liberty or any other public company have fiduciary duties to that company's stockholders.
+For example, there may be the potential for a conflict of interest when our company, Liberty, Liberty Interactive, TripCo, ExpediaCo or GCI Liberty pursues acquisitions and other business opportunities that may be suitable for each of them.
 Therefore, such persons may have conflicts of interest or the appearance of conflicts of interest with respect to matters involving or affecting more than one of the companies to which they owe fiduciary duties.
-Our company has renounced its rights to certain business opportunities and our restated certificate of incorporation will provide that no director or officer of our company will breach their fiduciary duty and therefore be liable to our company or its stockholders by reason of the fact that any such individual directs a corporate opportunity to another person or entity (including Liberty, Liberty Interactive, TripCo and ExpediaCo) instead of our company, or does not refer or communicate information regarding such corporate opportunity to our company, unless (x) such opportunity was expressly offered to such person solely in his or her capacity as a director or officer of our company or as a director or officer of any of our subsidiaries, and (y) such opportunity relates to a line of business in which our company or any of its subsidiaries is then directly engaged.
+Our company has renounced its rights to certain business opportunities and our restated certificate of incorporation provides that no director or officer of our company will breach their fiduciary duty and therefore be liable to our company or its stockholders by reason of the fact that any such individual directs a corporate opportunity to another person or entity (including Liberty, Liberty Interactive, TripCo, ExpediaCo and GCI Liberty) instead of our company, or does not refer or communicate information regarding such corporate opportunity to our company, unless (x) such opportunity was expressly offered to such person solely in his or her capacity as a director or officer of our company or as a director or officer of any of our subsidiaries, and (y) such opportunity relates to a line of business in which our company or any of its subsidiaries is then directly engaged.
 In addition, any potential conflict that qualifies as a "related party transaction" (as defined in Item 404 of Regulation S-K) is subject to review by an independent committee of the applicable issuer's board of directors in accordance with its corporate governance guidelines.
+In addition, we understand that GCI Liberty is expected to adopt similar renouncement and waiver provisions if it is successfully able to reincorporate in Delaware following the closing of the GCI Transactions.
 Any other potential conflicts that arise will be addressed on a case-by-case basis, keeping in mind the applicable fiduciary duties owed by the executive officers and directors of each issuer.
-From time to time, we may enter into transactions with Liberty, Liberty Interactive, TripCo or ExpediaCo and/or their respective subsidiaries or other affiliates.
-There can be no assurance that the terms of any such transactions will be as favorable to our company, Liberty, Liberty Interactive, TripCo or ExpediaCo or any of their respective subsidiaries or affiliates as would be the case where there is no overlapping officer or director.
+From time to time, we may enter into transactions with Liberty, Liberty Interactive, TripCo, ExpediaCo or GCI Liberty and/or their respective subsidiaries or other affiliates.
+There can be no assurance that the terms of any such transactions will be as favorable to our company, Liberty, Liberty Interactive, TripCo, ExpediaCo or GCI Liberty or any of their respective subsidiaries or affiliates as would be the case where there is no overlapping officer or director.

-Our inter-company agreements were negotiated while we were a subsidiary of Liberty.
+$Our\ inter-company\ agreements\ were\ negotiated\ while\ we\ were\ a\ subsidiary\ of\ Liberty.$